-This National Family Caregivers Month, AccessHope recognizes the 1 in 5 adults who are caregivers, for their dedication to regularly providing care for a family member, friend, or neighbor with a health problem or disability.1
+This National Family Caregivers Month, AccessHope recognizes the who are caregivers, for their dedication to regularly providing care for a family member, friend, or neighbor with a health problem or disability.1

 While caregivers experience their roles and responsibilities differently, together they substantially contribute to America's health, social, economic, and long-term services and support (LTSS) systems.1 Caregivers fulfill the important duty of supporting, encouraging, and advocating for their care recipients, and their importance will only increase over time.
 As Americans age, more caregivers will be needed to provide care.
 The number of caregivers who are at least 65 years old is expected to double from 2000 to 2030—to 71 million.
 2